a-gavin/a-gavin.github.io/content/blog/2023-10-wifi-packet-capture.md

         txpower 24.00 dBm
 ```

 ### 8\.
-Run Wireshark Using Monitor

-**NOTE:** Don't forget about your packet capture if it's running.
-It will eat up your disk space if you let it!
+Run and analyze packet capture

-Open Wireshark with admin permissions (e.g. `sudo wireshark`) and select the created interface ('moni0' in the example below), then press ‘Enter’ to begin packet capture.
-If you know the interface you want to sniff on, then you can use the `-i` option, e.g. `sudo wireshark -i moni0`.
+Open Wireshark and select the monitor interface, then press ‘Enter’ to begin packet capture.
+If you know the interface

-For on-the-fly analysis, editing a live or recently-stopped capture in Wireshark is sufficient.
-However, for longer running packet captures (or if you really don't wanna redo your capture), save the capture before analyzing or use a non-GUI CLI tool like `tshark` (generally a separate package to install) instead.
+you want to sniff on, then you can run with the `-i` option and `-k` options to immediately start the capture on the
+selected interface, e.g. `wireshark -k -i moni0`.
+Alternatively, you can use a CLI tool like `tshark` or `dumpcap`
+to perform the capture and analyze it after.

 For a more quick-reference WiFi (802.11) Wireshark filter cheatsheet, see [this PDF](/blog/2023-10-wifi-packet-capture/80211_wireshark_cheatsheet.pdf).